uqee/angular-evaporate/README.md

 5. Install backend deps: `npm install`
 6. Update credentials:
   1. Set up your AWS S3 bucket: follow instructions at [EvaporateJS](https://github.com/TTLabs/EvaporateJS)
-  2. Update `evaporateOptions` in `./index.html` according to your own info from the previous step
+  2. Update the module's config in `./index.js` according to your own info from the previous step
 7. Run the server:
   1. If you have [foreman](https://github.com/ddollar/foreman) installed then:
     * Set environment: create an `.env` file with this data:
     ```
-    PORT=<tcp port number>
+    PORT=<tcp port number (must match the one you have provided to AWS CORS)>
     AWS_SECRET_KEY=<your private aws_secret_key>
     ```
     * Run: `npm start`